vazco/uniforms/docs/api-fields.md

 By default, the rendered fields will be `AutoFields` in a chosen theme.
 However, you can replace the standard `AutoField` with a custom one through the `autoField` property.
 The `element` property defines a wrapping component.
-Eg. you want to group your fields inside a section, just do `element="section"`.
+E.g. you want to group your fields inside a section, just do `element="section"`.
 The default one is `div`.

 ##### Props: